Microsoft Timeline

 New OS Platform

-But a 32-bit Consumer GUI on a stable platform will take 16 years in arriving as Windows XP
+Windows 32-bit Consumer GUI on a stable platform will take 16 years to arrive as Windows XP

 The old 8088 / 8086 processors operated in Real Mode, able to address a maximum 1mb of memory, and ran just a single process.
 But Protected Mode, especially in the upcoming 32-bit 80386 enabled memory paging and safe multi‑tasking in up to 4gb RAM.So, Microsoft and IBM announce the Joint Development Agreement.
 IBM to build a proprietary Personal System/2 (PS/2).
 Microsoft to write its protected mode & networked Operating System/2 (OS/2) in C